auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/track-consent-with-lock.md

 1. Go to [Dashboard > Connections > Database](https://manage.auth0.com/#/connections/database) and create a new connection.
 Click **Create DB Connection**, set a name for the new connection, and click **Save**.
 You can also [enable a social connection](/identityproviders#social) at [Dashboard > Connections > Social](${manage_url}/#/connections/social) (we will [enable Google login](/connections/social/google) for the purposes of this tutorial).

-1. Go to the connection's **Clients** tab and make sure your newly created client is enabled.
+1. Go to the connection's **Applications** tab and make sure your newly created application is enabled.

 1. Download the [JavaScript SPA Sample](/quickstart/spa/vanillajs).